Back to Selected Work

 Executive Summary

-Used reverse DCF analysis to infer the growth and margin expectations embedded in the market price and assess whether expectations appeared realistic relative to quality and durability.
+Reverse DCF analysis for Experian inferring the growth and margin expectations embedded in the market price.

 Objective